bgolikov/ex1/README.md

 ![Image of github's cat](https://pbs.twimg.com/profile_images/616309728688238592/pBeeJQDQ.png)

-Or save the image in ìimageî directory within your repo and:
+Or save the image in ‚Äúimage‚Äù directory within your repo and:

 ![Image of github's cat](/images/github-octocat.png)